vsl-lang/DOM/README.md

 # DOM
 VSL raw DOM bindings communicating using WASM/IDL interface

+This library allows you to communicate with all and every JS API _however_ it is recommended to use the `Web` library which offers high-level bindings and is a lot more user-friendly.

 ## WebIDL
 VSL aims to provide an interface to the [WHATWG](https://spec.whatwg.org) or [W3C](https://www.w3.org/TR/) standards.
 VSL's DOM library current integrates with the following specifications: